umccr/infrastructure/parallel_cluster/README.md

 The current cluster and scheduler (SLURM) run with minimal configuration, so there will be some limitations.
 Known points include:

-- Slurm's accounting (`sacct`) is not supported, as it requires an accounting data store to be set up.
-    > This has been set up in the [slurm_boostrap_file](bootstrap/post_install.sh)
-    > You will also need to create a security group for the RDS
-    > And add this security group to your config under 'additional_sg'
-    * Explained in the [blog post here][accounting_blog]
-- `--mem` option may cause a job to fail with `Requested node configuration is not available`
+- `--mem` option is not natively suppported:
-    > This has been fixed in the [slurm_boostrap_file](bootstrap/post_install.sh)
-    * See [workaround suggested here][slurm_mem_solution]
-    * However there is no slurm controller enforcing memory, since you are the only one using the cluster, please do not exploit this or forever suffer the consequences.
+    * Whilst it can be used, there is no slurm controller enforcing memory.
+    * Since you are probably the only one using the cluster, please do not exploit this or forever suffer the consequences.

 ## Some use cases